 The purpose of the limitation in section 6quat(1B)(a) is to ensure that the rebate granted for foreign taxes proved to be payable relates only to the foreign income included in a resident's taxable income.
+If no foreign income is included in a resident's taxable income.
 If no foreign income is included in a resident's taxable income, no rebate will be available even if the foreign tax is proved to be payable by the resident.
-The purpose of the rebate under section 6quat(1) is to provide relief to residents for the foreign taxes proved to be payable to the extent that the
+The purpose of the rebate undersection 6quat(1) is to provide relief to residents for the foreign taxes proved to be payable to the extent that the foreign-source amount has also been taxed in South Africa.
+The purpose is not to subsidise the tax base of foreign jurisdictions by providing relief for all foreign taxation.